-INFORMATION CORRESPONDING STATUTE Corporations, partnerships, trade unions, professional associations or civic, fraternal or religious groups or other profit or nonprofit entities are prohibited from making contributions to political parties and political action committees (PACs) that directly coordinate with a candidate or candidate's campaign committee.
+INFORMATION CORRESPONDING STATUTE Organizations are prohibited from making contributions to political parties and political action committees (PACs) that directly coordinate with a candidate or candidate's campaign committee.
 W.S.
-22-25-102(a) Electioneering within 100 yards, on the day of a primary, general or special election and within one hundred 100 feet on all other days, of any public entrance to the building in which the polling place is located is prohibited.
+22-25-102(a) Electioneering within 100 feet of any public entrance where an absentee polling place is located is prohibited.
 Electioneering consists of any form of campaigning, including displaying campaign signs or distributing campaign literature.
-This does not apply to bumper stickers affixed to a vehicle while parked within or passing through the distance specified in this subsection, provided that: W.S.
-22-26-113 (i) There is only one (1) bumper sticker per candidate affixed to the vehicle; (ii) Bumper stickers are no larger than four (4) inches high by sixteen (16) inches long; and (iii) The vehicle is parked within the distance specified in this subsection only during the time the elector is voting.
-Written campaign advertising (e.g., signs or posters) shall not be placed on or attached to: any real or personal property of the state or its political subdivisions, except for colleges or schools and subject to regulation by their governing boards.
+For more information on electioneering, please contact your W.S.
+22-26-113 Written campaign advertising (e.g., signs or posters) shall not be placed on or attached to: any real or personal property of the state or its political subdivisions, except for colleges or schools and subject to regulation by their governing boards.
 Counties, municipalities, and privately owned properties have their own regulations on campaign advertising.
 Check with your county or city clerk for local ordinances on campaign signs.
 W.S.
-22-25-115
+22-25-115 All campaign advertising must speak or display a "paid for by" line disclosing the candidate, committee, or organization that paid for the advertisement.
+W.S.
+22-25-110(a)